LisaPMunich/Simple-Pokemon-JS-App/README.md

 **Display images from API**
 * the API does not deliver any explicit ID for each pokemon.
 Since the items are delivered in a certain order, it is possible to get the images with a forEach on datafromAPI.

+# Step-by-step: How to run the app locally
+1. On GitHub.com, navigate to the main page of the repository.
+2. Above the list of files, click  Code.

 # Use it Live

 [Click here to use the app](https://lisapmunich.github.io/Simple-Pokemon-JS-App/)